 Let me first state that I am not speaking for the entire transcommunity.
 I am not saying these are the standards and expectations you must meet in order to be trans.
 You are transgender if you say you are transgender.
 I have seen gorgeous women with facial hair and have met many transwomen who wear jeans and sneakers and no makeup.
 The term transgender covers a lot of different ways that one can identify as…genderqueer, bi-gender, crossdressing, agender…the list continues to grow.
 What I am writing about here covers some of the basic topics I get asked about shopping, makeup, shaving and going out.

 “Passing” and loving how you look and feel are two completely different things.
+Passing is impossible and isn’t real, but loving yourself is.
 When I walk through a mall wearing my favorite dress and heels I feel *amazing*.
 I don’t care what anyone else thinks.
 What do I care if someone thinks that I am not beautiful?
 What do I care if someone knows that I am transgender?
+I am transgender.
+To me it’s the same thing as someone knowing I am right-handed.
 It doesn’t affect me in the slightest.
 You are the only one that gets to decide if you are beautiful.
 And you are.

 However, I also remember the early days of dressing up, going out and being comfortable.
 It was a roller coaster of emotions.
 I think all of us go through swings of self-esteem.
 I certainly did at first and it still happens from time to time.
 It’s normal.
 I think what helps me get through them is just accepting and loving myself and not worrying about what other people might think.
 Remember, unless you ask them, you’ll never know what they think.